How can the Studio help me?

 If you want one, you can certainly have one.
 Studio meetings will occur using Zoom (schedule a conference here).
 Conferences are 25 minutes (starting at the top of the hour and at :30 after), and students can have up to two Zoom conferences per day.

 If you have a short question that doesn't need a full 25 minute conference, contact us via our Chat feature, or on Google Voice (phone or text 731-442-4335), or send an email to firstname.lastname@example.org.

 Any current SPU student--both undergraduate and graduate--is welcome to use the Studio.

 What kind of papers do you help with?

 We can offer guidance on any paper you're working on for any class, whether WRI or HIST or BIO or SOC.
 We'll work alongside you to strengthen your thesis, support your claims, and cite your sources, whatever it is you're writing.

-What do I need to bring when I come to the Studio?
+What do I need to bring when I interact with the Studio?

-Bring as much or as little as you like.
-If you have a draft of your essay, bring that.
+As much or as little as you like.
+If you have a draft of your essay, use that.
 The assignment sheet and grading rubric can help the writing assistants understand your assignment.
-You might also want to bring any books or research materials you've been working with.
+You might also want to have ready any books or research materials you've been working with.

 How can I contact the Studio?